 Generate COs | Generate COs, provide their estimates, and submit to GCs |

-Add their estimates | Respond to bid requests from GCs |
+Add their work cost estimates for self performed work if any. | Respond to estimate requests from GCs |

-Request bids from the subcontractors | Sign awarded change orders |
+Request work cost estimates from the subcontractors | Sign awarded change orders |

 Review and accept bids | |